(1) General Terms and Conditions of Use for the RAIZERS platform dated April 1st, 2021

 RAIZERS cannot be held responsible for damages resulting from the conduct of third parties, in particular contractual or criminal misconduct by the Financed Companies (whether in the use of funds collected, in accordance with the rules applicable to their relationship with the Subscriber as part of the collection or after) or by an Institutional Partner.

 The GTCU take effect after their publication on the RAIZERS Platform and remain in effect until partially or totally modified by RAIZERS.
+At the inscription on the Platform, the User receives an updated version of the GTCU in pdf format in a marketing mail.
 RAIZERS can change the General Terms and Conditions of Use of the RAIZERS Platform.
 The User must therefore refer to the latest version of the GTCU accessible on the RAIZERS Platform on the consultation date of the RAIZERS Platform.
+In case of modification of the GTCU, RAIZERS will ask the User to accept the new version at the next connection to the RAIZERS Platform.
+The User will be obliged to accept them in order to access the content of the Platform.
+RAIZERS will give access on the Platform to the new version of the GTCUs as well as to the previous versions allowing the User to consult the changes made.
+The User will have access to the GTCU at any time on the Platform.
+The new version as well as previous versions will be available on a durable medium, and the User will be able to consult the latest changes made.
 RAIZERS also reserves the right to modify or to change the pages of the RAIZERS Platform, services, prices or access conditions at any time.
 These changes will be effective upon posting on the RAIZERS Platform.
-Any access to the Personal Account or use of services after modification of the GTCU constitutes full acceptance by the User of the new GTCU.
-The GTCU apply to the User until the closure of the Personal Account.
+In case of modification of the prices, RAIZERS will communicate to the User the new pricing policy by email.

 For access to some sections of the RAIZERS Platform, the GTCU may be supplemented by the additional conditions to be addressed directly to the User.